geneontology/geneontology.github.io/_docs/go-citation-policy.md

 Gene Ontology Consortium data and data products are licensed under the [Creative Commons Attribution 4.0 Unported License](https://creativecommons.org/licenses/by/4.0/legalcode){:target="blank"}.
 A human-readable version and explanation is available at the [Creative Commons website](https://creativecommons.org/licenses/by/4.0/){:target="blank"}.
 For information about how to properly credit data use, please review the [Creative Commons FAQ](http://wiki.creativecommons.org/Frequently_Asked_Questions){:target="blank"} or contact the GO Helpdesk.

-We ask that when citing GO data that the particular release is mentioned.
+We ask that when using or citing GO data that the particular release is mentioned.
 For example, we'd ask that the date (e.g. "2023-01-01") is included where applicable, and optionally the Zenodo DOI (e.g. "10.5281/zenodo.7504797").
 Links, where applicable, would be a useful addition for end-users.

 ### Attribution

-According to the terms of GO's [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode#s3a1), those using our data publicly or redistributing it must provide:
+According to the terms of GO's [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode#s3a1){:target="blank"}, those using our data publicly or redistributing it must provide:

 * "identification of the creator(s) of the Licensed Material and any others designated to receive attribution, in any reasonable manner requested by the Licensor (including by pseudonym if designated);"
 *  "a copyright notice;"